What’s the return on investment on an in-house product photo studio?

 Any plan to bring photo production in-house should follow a clear primary objective: getting a return on investment.
 What are the short-term and long-term advantages of acquiring an in-house product photo studio solution for image production?

 An in-house product photo studio: the cornerstone of a comprehensive business strategy

-Whether it’s there to serve the needs of an e-commerce platform (furniture, food, parapharmaceuticals…), or digital image production for archiving or Quality Control, an in-house photo studio is the cornerstone of a comprehensive business strategy.
+Whether it’s there to serve the needs of an e-commerce platform (product still photos for furniture, close-ups for food, parapharmaceuticals…), or digital image production for archiving or Quality Control, an in-house photo studio is the cornerstone of a comprehensive business strategy.

 It creates economies of scale in numerous areas that are not always obvious at first glance: for instance, it lets you shorten the time it takes to put products up for sale, and improves responsiveness when dealing with new product arrivals.